 - Electrical hazards

 - Task-specific protective clothing, such as welding and cutting

-Consideration of specific OSHA regulations and for other types of safety-related equipment, such as fall protection, lockout/tagout, and confined space, may also be necessary in order to provide complete personal protection.
+Consideration of specific U.S. OSHA regulations and for other types of safety-related equipment, such as fall protection, lockout/tagout, and confined space, may also be necessary in order to provide complete personal protection.

 Pre-planning for personal protection is essential at a wildfire cleanup.
 An understanding of the hazards involved and the types of protective equipment available will help ensure worker safety is maintained.
-We invite you to download our helpful wildfire cleanup infographic that outlines the hazards and PPE solutions.
+We invite you to download our helpful wildfire cleanup infographic and technical bulletin that outlines the hazards and PPE solutions.
 For help selecting the right safety equipment and for more helpful information about how to deal with your situation after a wildfire, please contact one of our technical specialists at 1-800-243-4630.